sunwoo604/Tritonhack2024-ML-Starter-Kit/index.md

 ![Image](images/colab_5.png)

-Once you’re here, you’re ready to start making some edits to your Jupyter Notebook file!
+Once you’re here, you’re ready to start making some edits to your Jupyter Notebook file.
+It would also be handy to download `train_extended.csv` from the repository so that you can load the data that this notebook is working with.

 ### Jupyter Notebook <a name="jupyter"></a>